 There has been a small increase in the numbers of deaths in all districts (Figure 21).
-Weekly deaths during the fourth wave were lower than the weekly numbers of deaths at the peak of the second and third waves in all districts.
+Weekly deaths at the peak of the fourth wave were lower than the weekly numbers of deaths at the peak of the second and third waves in all districts.